 These changes make it easier for tumors to grow and for the cancer to invade nearby tissue and spread to other parts of the body.

-Cancer invasion and spread is a complex process called metastasis and is the main reason for it being such a serious disease.
+Cancer invasion and spread is a complex process called metastasis and is the

 Now, University of Wisconsin-Madison researchers have discovered a protein that controls the release of exosomes from cancer cells to promote tumor progression and metastasis.